ScilifelabDataCentre/dds_cli/docs/architecture/decisions/0002-use-project-centered-layout.md

 After meeting with end users it was found that:

 - The UI should be simple and intuitive
-- Core features such as uploading, downloading, and project managment should be focused on when designing the UI
+- Core features such as uploading, downloading, and project management should be focused on when designing the UI

-Initial mockups featured a menu based layout, with menu items corresponding to the differend CLI group commands, but was decided against as all core features included project selection, hence a project centered one page layout was suggested.
+Initial mockups featured a menu based layout, with menu items corresponding to the different CLI group commands, but was decided against as all core features included project selection, hence a project centered one page layout was suggested.

 ## Decision

-We will use a project centered layoud for the DDS GUI.
+We will use a project centered layout for the DDS GUI.

 ## Consequences